awsdocs/aws-net-developer-guide/doc_source/net-dg-setup.rst

 The preferred approach for handling credentials is to create a profile for each set of credentials in the SDK Store.
-You can create and manage profiles with the |TVSlong|, PowerShell cmdlets, or programmatically with the the SDK.
+You can create and manage profiles with the |TVSlong|, PowerShell cmdlets, or programmatically with the SDK.
 These credentials are encrypted and stored separately from any project.
 You then reference the profile by name in your application, and the credentials are inserted at build time.
 This approach ensures that your credentials are not unintentionally exposed with your project on a public site.
 For more information, see